vassilop/CCFatiguePlatform/README.md

 # CCFatigue Platform

-CCFatiguePlatform is an initiative from CCLab that aims to develop a web application to faciltate manipulation and harmonized storage of composite materials testing datasets.
+CCFatiguePlatform is an initiative from GR-MeC that aims to develop a web application to faciltate manipulation and harmonized storage of composite materials testing datasets.

 [Demo](https://ccfatigue-test.epfl.ch/)